DmytroKorobkoUA/task-manager-fullstack-app/README.md

    ```

 This will concurrently run the backend on http://localhost:3000 and the frontend on http://localhost:3001.
 The frontend will proxy API requests to the backend server.

+- **Production Setup**: The application is configured to run in production using Render, which handles the deployment and scaling of the application.

 ## API Endpoints